UBC-NLP/turjuman/README.rst

 7. Acknowledgments
 ------------------

-We gratefully acknowledge support from the Natural Sciences and Engineering Research Council of Canada, the Social Sciences and Humanities Research Council of Canada, Canadian Foundation for Innovation, `ComputeCanada <www.computecanada.ca>`__ and `UBC ARC-Sockeye <https://doi.org/10.14288/SOCKEYE>`__.
-We also thank the `Google TensorFlow Research Cloud
+We gratefully acknowledge support from the Natural Sciences and Engineering Research Council of Canada (NSERC; RGPIN-2018-04267), the Social Sciences and Humanities Research Council of Canada (SSHRC; 435-2018-0576; 895-2020-1004; 895-2021-1008),  `ComputeCanada (CC) <www.computecanada.ca>`__ and `UBC
-(TFRC) <https://www.tensorflow.org/tfrc>`__ program for providing us with free TPU access.
+ARC-Sockeye <https://doi.org/10.14288/SOCKEYE>`__ and Advanced Micro Devices, Inc. (AMD).
+Any opinions, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of NSERC, SSHRC, CFI, CC, AMD, or UBC ARC-Sockeye.